China’s AI app DeepSeek is trying to erase our genocide from history, Uyghurs warn

 Ms Mahmut, who has not heard from her family for eight years, and learnt her brother was locked up in a mass-internment camp for two of those, had reason for concern.

-The “world-leading AI assistant”, as it described itself, was designed to give “helpful and harmless responses” and has been downloaded over three million times worldwide.
+The “world-leading AI assistant”, as it describes itself, was designed to give “helpful and harmless responses” and has been downloaded over three million times worldwide.

 “We firmly oppose any country, organisation, or individual using so-called human rights issues to interfere in China’s internal affairs,” it said.